jhass/crystal-gobject/README.md

 Clone the repo and give the samples a try:
 ```
+cd samples
-crystal run samples/gtk_hello_world.cr
+crystal run gtk_hello_world.cr
 ```

-To run the samples you will also need the gtk development library.
+To run the samples you will also need the Gtk development package.

-On Debian you can install it like so:
+On Debian you can install it with:
 ```
 sudo apt install libgtk-3-dev
 ```